Professor-G/pyBIA/docs/index.rst

 -  Creating a catalog of astrophyscal objects
 -  Training a machine learning classifier with image moments
--  Training a machine learning classifier with multi-band imaging
+-  Training a machine learning classifier with single or multi-band imaging (up to 6 filters!)

-If you have a 2D array, creating a catalog is quick and easy:
+If you have a 2D array, but no positions, creating a catalog is quick and easy:

 .. code-block:: python